Villages and Historic Areas

 Baekje Historic Areas

 Baekje Historic Areas is made up of eight archaeological sites that have been protected as a single UNESCO World Heritage listing since 2015.
 Baekje is an ancient kingdom that is divided into three different periods - the Hanseong period (18 BCE to 475 CE), the Ungjin period (475-538 CE) and the Sabi period (538 to 660 CE).
 The sites comprising the Baekje Historic Areas date from 475 to 660 CE, making them part of the Ungjin and Sabi periods.
 The eight sites are split over three different locations - the present day cities of Buyeo, Gongju and Iksan.
 The sites in Buyeo are Busosanseong Fortress and Gwanbuk-ri, Jeongnimsa Temple, Naseong city wall and the Neungsan-ri royal tombs.
 In Gonju the sites are Gongsanseong Fortress and the Songsan-ri royal tombs and the final two sites in Iksan are Wanggung-ri Palace and Mireuksa Temple.
-Baekje Historic Areas was inscribed by UNESCO based on two criteria - evidence of the exchange between the ancient East Asian kingdoms in Korea, China and Japan in the development of construction techniques and the spread of Buddhism and that the sites and monuments represent the unique culture, religion and creativity of the Baekje Kingdom.
-Pictures of all sites to follow soon.
+Baekje Historic Areas was inscribed onto the UNESCO World Heritage List in 2015 as evidence of the development of building practices stemming from interactions between different kingdoms/countries, evidence of the spread of Buddhism and because they are unique remnants of Baekje culture, religion and art.

 Neungsan-ri royal tomb waiting for work to be undertaken